dexie/dexie-website/cloud/server-software-license-terms.md

 ### <i class="fa fa-hand-o-right" aria-hidden="true"></i> You may not compete with our cloud offering
 This license does not allow you to setup a Dexie Cloud service to be utilized for applications outside your company.
 You cannot allow 3rd party developers to be tenants on your Dexie Cloud server without purchasing a license for each external company that host their app on your Dexie Cloud server, or else negotiate another agreement with us for that kind of license.

-If you are interested in offering Dexie Cloud as service for external companies (like we do), please [contact us](mailto:business@dexie.org) so we can find a fare deal for that.
+If you are interested in offering Dexie Cloud as service for external companies (like we do), please [contact us](mailto:business@dexie.org) so we can find a fair deal for that.

 <br /><br /><br /><br /><br /><br /><br />